vstadnytskyi/intel-realsense-devices/docs/source/usage.rst

 The driver class is configured to run for the realsense install L515 and D435. it may run with other modules but some functionality will give breakdown

-Please check config_template.conf to see how to structure your config file.
+Please see config_template.conf to see how to structure your config file.

 You should be in the intel-realsense-devices directory.